tomatau/breko-hub/README.md

 **ES6 Imports**

-This project is ran through babel stage 0, also with the help of a plugin named `babel-root-imports` which resolves modules according to the project route when the suffix `~` is used.
+This project is ran through babel stage 0, also with the help of a plug-in named `babel-root-imports` which resolves modules according to the project route when the suffix `~` is used.

-Using absolute requires helps with module portability and clarity, noone enjoys `../../../` and in a large application it's very appealing to give some hierarchy to units of code.
+Using absolute requires helps with module portability and clarity, no-one enjoys `../../../` and in a large application it's very appealing to give some hierarchy to units of code.
 Ideally it would be possible to use the `resolve.root` feature of webpack, but this isn't possible without compiling the server code through webpack...
 So, `babel-root-imports` is a universal solution for this.

 **Head and Body Script Loading**